Signed in as:

 Slow, mindful movement to open fascia, calm the nervous system, and reconnect breath, voice, and womb.

-This is a three-day, two-night gathering.
+This is a three-day, three-night gathering.
 All meals are included, and sleeping arrangements are shared in community.
 Casa Salcido is a lived-in home, and the way we gather reflects values of togetherness, consent, and care.
 Bedding, linens, and all necessary supplies are provided, and sleeping spaces are arranged with attention to comfort and respect.

 For participants traveling more than one hour, arrival the day before the gathering may be possible with prior notice and coordination.